trycourier/courier-ios/README.md

                 </a>
             </td>
             <td align="left">
-                Send inbox messages and push notifications to your device without needing any server side setup
+                Send inbox messages and push notifications to your device without needing any server side setup.
             </td>
         </tr>
     </tbody>